seed-run/homepage/_docs/issues-and-alerts.md

 Issues is free for all users on Seed.
 But there are some soft limits to prevent accidental overuse.

-- Maximum of 10K errors per hour
+- Maximum of 10K errors per hour per app
 - Error related data is retained for 30 days

 If these limits don't work for you or if you have any questions, [feel free to contact us](mailto:{{ site.email }}).